 If you or loved one is charged with Penal Code 485 PC appropriation of lost property and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

-To learn about Nevada theft laws, go to our page on Nevada theft laws.
+To learn about Nevada theft of lost property laws, go to our page on Nevada theft of lost property laws.

 1 Penal Code 485 PC - California's law against theft or appropriation of property. ("One who finds lost property under circumstances which give him knowledge of or means of inquiry as to the true owner, and who appropriates such property to his own use, or to the use of another person not entitled thereto, without first making reasonable and just efforts to find the owner and to restore the property to him, is guilty of theft.")